VitorHugoAguiar/ProBot/Readme.md

 A shield was created to organize the components.
 The system is power-up by a 24V battery.

-The megaphone is a DH-12, that has a siren and a microphone, that we hacked and placed a wire to connect to a sound jack output, enabling us to connect the megaphone to almost any device (ex: cellphone, MP3 player, laptop, you name it).
+The megaphone is a DH-12, that has a siren and a microphone, that we hacked and placed a wire to connect to a sound jack output, enabling us to connect the megaphone to almost any device (ex: smartphone, MP3 player, laptop, you name it).

 The system can be controlled remotely through wifi, using a smartphone hotspot connected to 3G or 4G network.
 A web page was created with the possibility of viewing the status of the probot, where if available can be controlled.
 Each ProBot can be controled with a touch device (a smartphone or a tablet), with a gamepad or even with the keyboard.